Model#

 Overview#

-is responsible for initializing all SmartSim entities.
+The Experiment is responsible for initializing all SmartSim entities.

-factory method, and users can customize the
+A Model is created using the Experiment.create_model factory method, and users can customize the

-via the factory method parameters.
+Model via the factory method parameters.

-creation can be found in the Experiment API
+The key initializer arguments for Model creation can be found in the Experiment API

-under the create_model
+under the create_model docstring.

-A name and RunSettings reference are required to initialize a Model
+A name and RunSettings reference are required to initialize a Model.

 Optionally, include a BatchSettings object to specify workload manager batch launching.